I’m a journalist and non-fiction writer in Montana; and I work as a WordPress developer for clients in Montana and around the world.

 For ten years, I wrote pieces called State of the Arts Tech Talk for the Montana Arts Council.
 My 2008-2011 archived Missoulian columns include my 225-odd Sunday Tech columns and some InBusinessMonthly articles.

 I’m active in the arts and humanities in Montana, and served as vice-chair of the Montana Cultural and Aesthetic Trust from 2006 to 2013.
 I’ve received grants from the Montana Arts Council, including an individual fellowship in Photography; from Humanities Montana for writing and research; from Ucross Foundation for a writer’s residency; and a Charles Redd Center for Western Studies Independent Scholar grant.

-I engineered and produced a set of CDs titled Eat Stone and Go On: The Recorded Poetry of Richard Hugo, funded by Humanities Montana and individuals and distributed free to public libraries and schools around the state of Montana.
+I engineered and produced a set of CDs titled Eat Stone and Go On: The Recorded Poetry of Richard Hugo, funded by Humanities Montana and individuals.
+The CDs were distributed free to public libraries and schools around the state of Montana.

-I’m a faculty affiliate with the University of Montana-Missoula Department of English and have taught composition and introductory literature classes, as well as an Information Technology class in the Department of Computer Science.
+I’m a faculty affiliate in the University of Montana-Missoula’s Department of English and have taught composition and introductory literature classes.
+I also taught an Introductory Information Technology class in the Department of Computer Science.
 I taught creative writing in the Wilderness and Civilization Program in the Department of Forestry at UM, and I’ve taught photography in high schools through the Montana Art Council.